🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Brother QL-820NWB Wireless Label Printer

 Prints QR codes at 300 DPI.
 Wireless.
 Supports badge-width label rolls including 62 mm full-bleed.
-Print name badge labels on-demand at registration desks for last-minute attendees.
-Also prints session labels, exhibitor cards, and sponsor signage.
+Print name badge labels on demand at registration desks for last-minute attendees.

 View on Amazon